-Based on 124 used Jeeps we inspected, they are in about average shape — average condition 59/100 vs 60 for all cars we check.
+Based on 129 used Jeeps we inspected, they tend to be in slightly worse shape than average — average condition 59/100 vs 61 for all cars we check.
 Every number on this page comes from real pre-purchase inspections — cars people were about to buy and paid an independent inspector to go through point by point, engine to underbody, paint depth to error codes.
 Not owner surveys, not warranty statistics, not forum lore: what we actually found.

 Most common faults